 How did you become a luxury yacht designer?

 I’m not a luxury yacht designer.
-I don’t understand anything as luxury as I grew up in USSR.
+I don’t understand anything as luxury as I grew up in the USSR.
 My desire to design yachts is driven only by the search of the beauty itself.
 I’m trying to make my projects beautiful first of all, from my point of view of course.
 Somebody may find them ugly maybe, but you can never satisfy everybody’s taste.

-I studied in Moscow State University (Maths), Instituto Europe di Design, Turin (Car Design) and Coventry University (MA in Automotive Design) and many of the people I met during these years have remained good friends for my whole life.
+I studied at Moscow State University (Maths), Instituto Europe di Design, Turin (Car Design) and Coventry University (MA in Automotive Design) and many of the people I met during these years have remained good friends for my whole life.

 One of them brought me into yachting when I was looking for a job after a short period of work for Volkswagen.
-In 2003 I met my friend who’d being working on a new build yacht.
+In 2003 I met my friend who’d been working on a new build yacht.
 He asked me what I was up to recently.
 I demonstrated my portfolio.
 He said he needed a person of trust with a good understanding of design in his very mush design driven project.
 Like that, I became an owner’s rep for the motoryacht “A”.
-It was just an occasion, however I kept dreaming about designing and since I discovered a whole new industry of yachting I found it fascinating and started my own studio in 2007.
+It was just one occasion, however I kept dreaming about designing and since I discovered a whole new industry of yachting I found it fascinating and started my own studio in 2007.

 Can you share a bit about your trickiest design experiences – any big requests from owners that forced you to think even more outside the box?